Lesnock/simple-store/README.md

 ## Video Tutorials
 Links to some video tutorials (in brazilian portuguese):
 Simple Store with Vanilla JS: https://youtu.be/3Typs7VUbKw
+Simple Store with React JS: https://youtu.be/sR2mdmypGkk